JayaniLakshika/Monash_PhD_thesis/01-chap1.pdf.md

   -

-Take on of the cardinalR dataset and generate 6/8 different layouts.
+Take on of the cardinalR dataset and generate 6/8 different layouts and explain why it is important to understand what's happning with NLDR methods.